How to Choose The Perfect Palette & Save On Supplies

 If you’ve read other articles on my blog you might have heard me recommend the following:

-“The fundamental basis of any watercolor mixing palette should include transparent paints, and a warm and cool version of each primary color”
+“The fundamental basis of any watercolor mixing palette should include transparent paints, and warm and cool versions of each primary color”

 Like this for example: